mohamedfawas/mohamedfawas.github.io/content/about.md

 I am experienced in working with databases such as PostgreSQL and MongoDB, as well as leveraging modern tools like Docker and CI/CD pipelines to streamline deployment and development processes.
 My proficiency extends to concurrent programming, error handling, and comprehensive testing methodologies, ensuring reliability and performance across projects.

-With 1 year of hands-on experience in Golang, I am currently expanding my knowledge by exploring projects related to the Cloud Native Computing Foundation (CNCF) ecosystem.
+With 1 year of hands-on experience in Golang, I am currently expanding my knowledge by exploring projects related to Web 3.0.

 I frequently publish blogs on my [Hashnode](https://hashnode.com/@mohamedfawas) and [Dev.to](https://dev.to/mohamedfawas1) profiles, sharing insights from my journey in open-source development.
 My content primarily focuses on backend development, Go (Golang), and contributions to various open-source projects.

 I also document my learning and growth in public via Twitter, where I actively engage with the developer community.
 If you're interested in discussing or collaborating on open-source projects, feel free to reach out to me on [Twitter](https://twitter.com/MOHAMEDFAWAS182) or connect with me via [email](mailto:fawastmh@gmail.com).

-- Last updated on September 9, 2024
+- Last updated on September 16, 2024

 <!--
 Kept the demo version under this, refer this in future if you need. mfawas- done - sep 11 , 2023